samarth-asthana/YelpCamp/README.md

 * Added **Time created since** using **MomentJS**.
 * Added **Image upload** for a Campground using [Cloudinary](https://cloudinary.com), a cloud service for hosting images.
 * Used **nodemailer** to have a Reset Password feature if a User forgets his/her password.
+* Used **req.originalUrl** to redirect back to the previous URL after successful authentication.

 ### RESTFUL Routes